 I saw Black Girl Magic as an extension of the magical Negro, the otherworldly being who is both nonhuman and beyond the human, but to be feared and cut down all the same.
-After all, we have seen how white fear too often translates into black death.
-I was afraid that in an attempt to uplift ourselves we would feed into our own misinterpretation and forfeit our right to express our emotions – to cry, to laugh, to anger, to dream, to make mistakes, to want for more – to essentially be human.
+After all, we have seen too often how white fear translates into black death.
+I was afraid that in an attempt to uplift ourselves, we would feed into our own misinterpretation and forfeit our right to express our emotions – to cry, to laugh, to anger, to dream, to make mistakes, to want for more – to essentially be human.

 With the degradation and policing of her body and self-expression, the racist parodying of her embodiment and the consistent call, despite her being one of the greatest athletes of all time, to defend her position in a game that she has radically transformed year after year, it is surprising that all she broke was a racket.
 She lost the match.

 Serena’s loss “ruined” the arc of the ideal comeback story – a tennis player who won the Australian Open whilst three months pregnant with her daughter returns practically a year later and wins her 24th Grand Slam, tying the Open-era record.
-While fans were rooting for this narrative, its disruption by Naomi Osaka, was a welcome one.
+While fans were rooting for this narrative, its disruption by Naomi Osaka was a welcome one.
 The 20-year-old Haitian and Japanese tennis player grew up idolizing Serena and was excited to compete against her hero.
 Her win was a landmark as she became the first Japanese and the first Haitian woman to win a Grand Slam.
-And then while on-stage alongside her hero and runner up, Serena, Osaka was booed.
+And then, while on-stage alongside her hero and runner-up, Serena, Osaka was booed.
 Slipping her shirt up over her nose, she cried into her collar.
 I imagine this moment was emotionally confusing.
-She had made history, played against her idol, won, and was being booed.
-Serena, put her arm around the rising star and politely instructed the audience to stop.
+She had made history, played against her idol, won, and was now being booed.
+Serena put her arm around the rising star and politely instructed the audience to stop.
 Fresh from her sexist encounter with the tennis official, Serena is able to lay her emotions aside to support and uplift another young, black woman.

 We can be upset at Serena’s loss and elated at Naomi’s historic win.
 There is space for our joy and pain to coexist.
-But a world committed to existing within a binary framework seeks to oversimplify, diminish the complications in order to make it easier for the audience to consume, to digest.
+But a world committed to existing within a binary framework seeks to oversimplify, diminishing the complications in order to make it easier for the audience to consume and digest.
 Less work is involved.
 Serena is either the sore loser or the rightful winner.
 Either she is accurately depicted as a spoiled brat throwing a tantrum because she did not get her way, or her honor is defended by the crowd booing a 20-year-old girl during what is supposed to be one of the greatest moments of her life.